 They say the family that cooks together stays together.
 So why not design homes that help us do just that?
-Naturehumaine, an architecture firm GBlog really really likes, recently renovated this house to make the kitchen bigger and better for their food-loving clients.
+Naturehumaine, an architecture firm GBlog really likes, recently renovated this house to make the kitchen bigger and better for their food-loving clients.

 Called the Drolet residence, the home is on Drolet Avenue in Montreal, closeby to the Jean-Talon market, one of Canada’s foodie destinations.
 The prime location makes it easy for the clients to go on grocery shopping trips together and enjoy the whole process of putting good food on the table.